Galbraith Lowry Cole: Early life

 Cole was the second son of an Irish peer, William Cole, 1st Earl of Enniskillen (1 March 1736 - 22 May 1803), and Anne Lowry-Corry (d.
-September 1802), the daughter of Galbraith Lowry-Corry of County Tyrone, and the sister of Armar Lowry-Corry, 1st Earl Belmore.
+September 1802), the daughter of Galbraith Lowry-Corry of County Tyrone and the sister of Armar Lowry-Corry, 1st Earl Belmore.

 Army service

 Cole was commissioned a cornet in 12th Dragoon Guards in 1787.
-He transferred to 5th Dragoon Guards as a lieutenant in 1791 and to 70th Foot as a captain in 1792, and served in the West Indies, Ireland, and Egypt.
-He was appointed lieutenant-colonel in Ward’s late regiment of foot in 1794 and lieutenant-colonel in the late General Villette's corps in 1799, on full pay although these units had been disbanded.
+He transferred to 5th Dragoon Guards as a lieutenant in 1791 and to the 70th Foot as a captain in 1792 and served in the West Indies, Ireland, and Egypt.
+He was appointed lieutenant-colonel in Ward's late regiment of foot in 1794 and lieutenant-colonel in the late General Villette's corps in 1799, on full pay, although these units had been disbanded.
 He was promoted to colonel in the Army in 1801 and served as brigadier-general in Sicily and commanded the 1st Brigade at the Battle of Maida on 4 July 1806.
 In 1808 he was promoted to major-general.
 In 1809 he was appointed to the staff of the army serving in Spain and Portugal and granted the local rank of lieutenant-general in 1811.
 This rank was confirmed in the Army in 1813.
 He commanded the 4th Division in the Peninsular War under Wellington, and was wounded at the Battle of Albuera in which he played a decisive part.
 He was also wounded, much more seriously, at Salamanca.
 He was promoted to full general in 1830.

 For having served with distinction in the battles of Maida, Albuera, Salamanca, Vitoria, Pyrenees, Nivelle, Orthez and Toulouse, he received the Army Gold Cross with four clasps.
 In 1815 he became General Officer Commanding Northern District.

 He was appointed Colonel of the 103rd Foot in 1812, 70th Foot in 1814 and 34th Foot in 1816.
 He subsequently became Governor of Gravesend and Tilbury Fort.
 He was also colonel of the 27th Foot.

 Member of Parliament

 He was Member of Parliament in the Irish House of Commons for the family seat of Enniskillen from 1797 to 1800, and represented Fermanagh in the British House of Commons in 1803.

 He was appointed 2nd Governor of Mauritius from 12 June 1823 to 17 June 1828.
-He left in 1828 to take up the post of Governor of the Cape Colony which position he filled until 1833.
+He left in 1828 to take up the post of Governor of the Cape Colony, a position he filled until 1833.

-Cole was knighted in 1813, and was invested as a Knight Grand Cross, Order of the Bath on 2 January 1815.
+Cole was knighted in 1813 and was invested as a Knight Grand Cross, Order of the Bath on 2 January 1815.

 Commemorations

-He is commemorated in Enniskillen by a statue surmounting a 30 m column in Fort Hill Park, carried out by the Irish sculptor, Terence Farrell.
+He is commemorated in Enniskillen by a statue surmounting a 30 m column in Fort Hill Park, carried out by the Irish sculptor Terence Farrell.

-Sir_Lowry's_Pass over the Hottentots Holland mountains near Cape Town was built while he was Governor, and named after him.
+The first road through Sir Lowry's Pass over the Hottentots Holland mountains near Cape Town was built while he was governor, and the pass is named after him.